Click for possible route/stop changes on the day of your tour.

 Casa de Estudillo is a National Historic Landmark.
 Built in 1825 to house one of San Diego’s earliest families, the building is reputed to be haunted by the ghosts of prior residents.

-The African Museum Casa Del Rey Moro chronicles over 6,000 years of African world history.
-Exhibits highlight ancient, colonial and contemporary periods on the African continent and throughout the African Diaspora.
+The African Diaspora Museum and Research Center chronicles over 6,000 years of African world history.
+Exhibits highlight ancient, colonial and contemporary periods on the African continent and throughout the African Diaspora. *Small donation requested.

 The Seeley Stable Museum is a reproduction of the Yuma to San Diego stage stop.
-It displays a wide collection of 19th-century transportation vehicles and equipment as well as other rare artifacts.
+This San Diego museum displays a wide collection of 19th-century transportation vehicles and equipment as well as other rare artifacts.

 The Gaslamp Quarter is home to 94 historic buildings, some of which are listed on the National Register.
 The buildings feature a variety of architectural styles with details like stained glass windows, intricate carvings and vibrant colors.
 The area also hosts a number of festivals throughout the year.